2023 Most Popular Anthropology Bachelor's Degree Schools in Montana

 While working on their Bachelor's Degree, anthropology majors at UM accumulate an average of around $28,751 in student debt.

-Read full report on Anthropology at The University of Montana
+Full Anthropology at The University of Montana Report

-A rank of #2 on this year’s list means Montana State University is a great place for anthropology students working on their bachelor’s degree.
-Located in the town of Bozeman, MSU Bozeman is a public college with a large student population.
+Out of the 2 schools in Montana that were part of this year’s ranking, Montana State University landed the # 2 spot on the list.
+Located in the town of Bozeman, MSU Bozeman is a public college with a fairly large student population.

 Of the 10 students majoring in anthropology at MSU Bozeman, 30% are male and 70% are female.